How do I watch the film?

 How can I gift a copy to a friend?

 Unfortunately Vimeo doesn’t have a set-up for gifting films.
 The best method we can currently offer is that you purchase the film through our website, here, and either forward the email you recieive with the download link to your friend or use your friend’s email address instead of your own, so that they receive the file directly.
 We’re sorry not to be able to offer a way for you to send a personal message with your gift.
 We’re working on it!

 Due to the cost and environmental impact of creating DVDs, we’ve decided against producing them for sale.
 If you have no other way to screen the film, please contact us.
 If we receive enough expressions of interest we’ll print a small run of DVDs – obviously not avoiding plastic for the disk itself but using the minimum of cardboard packaging for the DVD case.
 There would be an additional cost for the DVD and postage.

 Living the Change is officially rated PG.

 We don’t have a distribution arrangement for cinema screenings, however in some countries you can organise a cinema screening yourself.
 Visit our Host a Screening page for more information.

 We’re looking at international distribution options and will keep the website updated with any changes.

 Does the film have subtitles?

 So far, we have English, Italian and Korean subtitles available.
 See the Watch the Film page to download a translation and see which translations are currently underway.
 Our budget hasn’t extended to professional subtitling, but we have a wonderful team of volunteer translators from around the world currently working on translations.
 Please contact us if you’re interested in offering to translate into your language.
-(Translations underway include German, Spanish, Dutch, French, Italian, Czech, Finnish, Swedish, Tagalog, Amharic…)